 The greater Jihad, by contrast, is an individual’s personal, internal struggle to reconcile our rational and irrational understanding of the world; to confront and question what we are taught and find the balance between what we believe, what we don’t believe, and what we might believe regardless of whether or not it makes sense.
 Irrational beliefs are not unique to those who maintain a particular religious affiliation, we all have beliefs in the intangible and nonsensical.

 In his book Sapiens, Yuval Harari argues that sharing these abstract beliefs allows us to band together as a larger society and are integral in the creation of civilization as a whole.
 Such beliefs go far beyond an adherence to astrology, essential oils, homeopathic medicine, or a fear that the flu shot can make you sick (or any vaccine for that matter).
 They are not confined to one political camp or another.
-These irrational beliefs also include concepts like the inherent goodness of humanity, money, and corporations.
+These irrational beliefs also include concepts like money, corporations, and the inherent goodness of humanity.
 Such large, communal beliefs are resilient and don’t disappear if one of us stops believing in them.
 They are born and live in a larger paradigm than our individual beliefs, but if enough of us decide they aren’t real, then they will fall apart.
 For instance, some long held truths, like our beliefs in race and gender, are slowly crumbling and creating a whole new paradigm for how we interact with each other.

 I hope that, by acknowledging belief in the irrational is an integral part of how we define our reality and our society, we can understand that it isn’t our belief in the irrational that makes us wary of religion.
 It is the strict, judgmental, and tribalist dogmas that cause us to distance ourselves from these religious institutions.
 By creating that distance, however, I think something quintessential about our spiritual journey is being thrown out with the religious bath water.
 We use the moniker of ‘spiritual, but not religious’ to keep space open for belief, irrational though it may be.
 It is at risk of lacking an essential aspect of what organized religion has to offer: a disciplined practice that moves us forward on our spiritual journey.